General Dynamics F-16 Fighting Falcon operators: Indonesia

-The Indonesian Air Force operates a mix of F-16A/B Block 15 OCUs and F-16C/D Block 32+s (locally promoted as Block 52ID).
-In 1989, Indonesia received a single allotment of eight F-16As and four F-16Bs.
-Two F-16s were lost in accidents leaving the fleet with only ten F-16s.
+The Indonesian Air Force operates a mix of F-16A/B Block 15 OCUs (later upgraded to F-16AM/BM) and F-16C/D Block 32+s (locally promoted as Block 52ID or Block 25 Advanced).
+In mid 1980s, Indonesia was considering the F-16, Dassault Mirage 2000, and Panavia Tornado for its new fighter program.
+The F-16 was chosen and a US$432 million contract was signed in 1986.
+Starting in December 1989, Indonesia received a single allotment of eight F-16As and four F-16Bs.
+Two F-16A/Bs were lost in accidents leaving the fleet with only ten F-16s.
+In 1996, US offered Indonesia some or all of the 28 F-16s formerly belonging to Pakistan under the Peace Gate program for US$13 million each.
 A purchase of nine more aircraft was cancelled in favor of 12 Su-30KI, however this order was later also cancelled due to the Asian Financial Crisis.

+Starting in 1998, the United States imposed an arms embargo on Indonesia, followed by the EU in September 1999, but the Indonesian F-16s were still operational and underwent a Falcon UP program with the assistance from Dutch companies, after the European Union lifted their arms embargo in January 2000.
+The US followed suit and lifted their embargo in 2005.
 The Indonesian Air Force was planning to upgrade its F-16A/Bs to F-16C/D variants by the end of 2009.
 Another option was to purchase new F-16C/Ds to replace the retired F-5E Tiger IIs still kept in reserve.

-Starting in 1998, the United States imposed an arms embargo on Indonesia, followed by the EU in September 1999, but the Indonesian F-16s were still operational and underwent a Falcon UP program with the assistance from Dutch companies, after the European Union lifted their arms embargo in January 2000.
-The US embargo was lifted in 2004, and the US has since delivered 24 refurbished F-16C/Ds to add to ten older F-16A/B models.
-The total estimated cost was $750 million, and that included an upgrade to near Block 52 standard.
+US offered Indonesia a grant of 24 F-16C/D Block 25, which was accepted by the Indonesian government in 2011.
+The 24 refurbished F-16C/Ds were delivered in July 2014–January 2018 period.
+The total estimated cost was $750 million, which included an upgrade to near Block 52 standard.

+Starting in September 2017, Indonesia is upgrading its F-16A/Bs under the "EMLU-Falcon STAR" project, bringing it to the F-16AM/BM standard.